-Remove “Managed by your organization” Chrome hijack (Mac Guide)
+Remove “Managed by your organization” from Chrome for Mac (Guide)

 Please perform all the steps in the correct order.
 If you have any questions or doubt at any point, stop and ask for our assistance.

-To remove “Managed by your organization” adware, follow these steps:
+To remove “Managed by your organization” from Chrome for Mac, follow these steps: